-In addition, Ms Van Keymeulen has extensive experience advising on cannabis and hemp-based product regulations.
-She successfully challenged the legality of French hemp regulations in the first landmark case related to cannabidiol (CBD) products before the Court of Justice of the European Union (Case C-663/18, Kanavape).
+In addition, Ms Van Keymeulen has extensive experience advising on medical cannabis and hemp-based product regulations.
+She successfully challenged the legality of French hemp regulations in the first landmark case related to cannabidiol (CBD) products before the Court of Justice of the European Union (Case C-663/18, Kanavape) resulting in a modification of French and EU regulations.